CU-SRL/docs/src/editing.md

 # Editing the docs

-Our documentation system is hosted on [GitHub Pages]([GitHub Pages](https://pages.github.com/), and uses Markdown files to show content.
+Our documentation system is hosted on [GitHub Pages](https://pages.github.com/), and uses Markdown files to show content.

 To edit the documentations, you may either:

 1. Clone the git repository these documents are hosted on, and edit using an editor of your choice.
 2. Edit the docs directly on GitHub, and commit your changes there.

 If you're going to be doing a lot of editing, we recommend the first option.
+Otherwise, click the "Edit" button on the top right of a page to edit it directly on GitHub.
+You may also add new pages on GitHub itself.

 ## Cloning the repository